 The Ceremony - I take a discreet approach in these moments, I use a silent shutter to not distract from your special moment and I move around as quietly as possible.
 The ‘just married’ confetti shots are always a winner!

-Afterwards - As the client, your work is now done.
+Afterwards - As the couple, your work is now done.
 It is up to me to select photos and edit them.
 The post-processing includes colour correction, cropping and sharpening.
 This is an important part of the creative process and can take several weeks.
 If the couple have requested a wedding album, then one will be hand made at this point.
 The photos will be sent to the couple on the agreed presentation date which will be 4 weeks after the wedding day.